bi-kai/M.E-EBS-wireless-communication-modules-PC/satallite-beidou/src/ReadMe.txt

 AppWizard creates one dialog class:

-beidouDlg.h, beidouDlg.cpp - the dialog
+SatelliteDlg.h, SatelliteDlg.cpp - the dialog
-    These files contain your CBeidouDlg class.
+    These files contain your CSatelliteDlg class.
 This class defines the behavior of your application's main dialog.
-The dialog's template is in beidou.rc, which can be edited in Microsoft Visual C++.
+The dialog's template is in Satellite.rc, which can be edited in Microsoft Visual C++.